Topolectric circuits: Theory and construction: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
 In Sec.~\ref{Sec:General} we present the general framework for constructing tight-binding models with arbitrary parameters.
 In Sec.~\ref{Sec:FOTI} we apply this method to the realization of the first-order topological phases in SSH and BHZ models, as well as to the topological Chern insulator.
-Sec.~\ref{Sec:HOTI} is devoted to higher order topological insulators in two and three spatial dimensions.
+Section~\ref{Sec:HOTI} is devoted to higher order topological insulators in two and three spatial dimensions.
 In Sec.~\ref{Sec:Antiunitary}, we present the construction of the $C_4$-symmetry breaking second-order topological insulator from the quantum spin Hall insulator and a related antiunitary symmetry protected generalized higher-order topological insulator.
-In Sec.~\ref{Sec:NSM}, we implement various topological nodal semimetals in the topoelectric platform, such as two- and three-dimensional Dirac semimetals, and three-dimensional Weyl, nodal-line and quadrupolar Dirac semimetals.
+Section~\ref{Sec:3Dhierarchy} is devoted to the construction of the hierarchy of 3D higher-order topological insulators.
+In Sec.~\ref{Sec:NSM}, we implement various topological nodal semimetals in the topolectric platform, such as two- and 3D Dirac semimetals, and 3D Weyl, nodal-line and quadrupolar Dirac semimetals.
 In Sec.~\ref{Sec:Conclusions}, we summarize and discuss our results.